Trentonom0r3/AE_Stable-Diffision/README.md

 # AE_Stable-Diffision
+NOTE.
+I believe many of the errors with generation are occuring due to when AE is started vs the webUI.
+Start the webUI first, then AE.
+If that doesn't work, and the project you're trying to use it on won't let you do it, try restarting again, and use a clean project.

 The beginnings of a full after effects plugin that integrates Auto1111 Stable diffusion.
 Useable as a scriptUI for now.
 This Project contains several folders.
 It is best to keep things together, but where you keep it on your system does not matter.
 This a very basic, 'proof of concept' for a future extension for AE.
 Truthfully, I don't know much about coding, and most of this was written with the help of GPT4.